Blanche Hartman: Character

-According to author James Ishmael Ford, Hartman was "... seen as a quiet and yet compelling leader exercising her authority through her simple and pure presence, a true heir to Suzuki's Dharma."
+According to the author James Ishmael Ford, Hartman was "... seen as a quiet and yet compelling leader exercising her authority through her simple and pure presence, a true heir to Suzuki's Dharma."
 She was known to be particularly involved with advocacy for women and her concern for children, with The Encyclopedia of Women and Religion in North America stating that, "[She] has offered various special teachings for women.
 In 1992 she led an all-female practice period at Rinso-in, Suzuki-roshi's home temple.
 This is the first time in the 500-year history of the temple that women have conducted a training period there.
 She has also led women's all-day retreats at Green Gulch Zen Center in Mill Valley, California.
 Additionally, she has honored lost and aborted children by performing a ceremony attended by grieving women centering on Jizo Bosatsu, the bodhisattva whom Japanese Buddhists revere as a savior of souls from the hells and a protector of children."
 Author Sandy Boucher wrote, "She is most interested in the practice of lovingkindness and compassion, taught in a traditional setting and style."
 Hartman was also interested in interfaith dialogue and sat on the Board of World Religious Leaders for the Elijah Interfaith Institute.

+Writing

+Hartman regularly contributed to publications like Lion's Roar (magazine) and Buddhadharma: The Practitioner's Quarterly.
+In the latter, she offered advice through the "Ask the Teachers" column for over a decade.

+A short collection of her talks and teachings on the subject of boundlessness was compiled by Zenju Earthlyn Manuel into Seeds For A Boundless Life: Zen Teachings From The Heart, Hartman's first book, published in 2015.